ESMValGroup/ESMValCore/doc/recipe/overview.rst

 Also, note that the combination of multiple experiments and ensembles, like
 exp: [historical, rcp85], ensemble: [r1i1p1, "r(2:3)i1p1"] is not supported and will raise an error.

-The same simplified syntax can be used to add multiple sub-experiment ids in combination with the tag `all_years: True`.
+The same simplified syntax can be used to add multiple sub-experiment ids:
-This configuration will load all the available years for the sub-experiment, without having to specify the `start_year` and `end_year` for each one of the ids:

 .. code-block:: yaml

     datasets:
-      - {dataset: MIROC6, project: CMIP6, exp: dcppA-hindcast, ensemble: r1i1p1f1, sub_experiment: s(2000:2010), grid: gn, all_years: True}
+      - {dataset: MIROC6, project: CMIP6, exp: dcppA-hindcast, ensemble: r1i1p1f1, sub_experiment: s(2000:2002), grid: gn, start_year: 2003, end_year: 2004}

 Note that this section is not required, as datasets can also be provided in the